Buy and Hold Definition

 The biggest difference between these two investment strategies is in the use of capital.

-For buy-and-hold real estate investors, time—not capital—increases value.
-By purchasing a property at a lower basis, they can generate high returns over time.
-Their capital is at risk much longer, and unlike equity portfolios which can be diversified to mitigate risk, much of the risk in buy-and-hold real estate is unsystematic and transactional in nature.
+The downside is that their capital is at risk much longer.
+In addition, unlike equity portfolios that can be diversified to mitigate risk, much of the risk in buy-and-hold real estate is unsystematic and transactional in nature[5].
 There is no diversification strategy to mitigate the risk of finding and retaining tenants or damage to the property from natural disasters, for example.

 What Types of Properties Are Ideal for Buy-and-Hold Real Estate?